Antonako1/battosh/ATRC/README.txt

     Not everything can be modified, these instances will be also told in the .atrc files

-    Do not change key, variable or block names
+    Do not change key, variable or block names.

+    You can switch around inserts

     Whitespace (&) is there for a reason :)

     Variables cannot be redefined nor can their values be changed.
     They are all constants.
-You can however make your own variables
+You can however make your own variables, but the variables' names cannot start with a asterisk (*)

     If the program runs into an error, it will log it into console and revert back to using the defaults values that have been